.png)

 Start Date: Immediate

-As an integral part of Gayawur Rainbow: Affirming Care for LGBTIQA+ Sistergirl and Brotherboy Well Being, the Intake Drop-In Worker plays a pivotal role in providing comprehensive support and navigating social determinants of health for LGBTIQA+ Sistergirl and Brotherboy communities across Queensland.
+As an integral part of Gayawur Rainbow: Affirming Care for LGBTIQA+ Sistergirl and Brotherboy Well Beings, the Intake/Drop-In Worker plays a pivotal role in providing comprehensive support and navigating social determinants of health for LGBTIQA+ Sistergirl and Brotherboy communities across Queensland.
 This role involves managing intake processes and delivering support within both drop-in spaces and through the phone line, combining the strengths of both modes to address holistic well-being needs.
-The Intake Drop-In Worker will ensure that every individual receives respectful, affirming care, while also connecting them with resources that address broader social determinants affecting their health.
+The Intake/Drop-In Worker will ensure that every individual receives respectful, affirming care, while also connecting them with resources that address broader social determinants affecting their health.

 Genuine occupational requirement